Last update: 21.01.2026

 Preamble

 This API makes it easy to build your own vehicle-fleet-processes.
 Use it to automate your daily dues according to the states and locations of your vehicles and safe time and reduce your costs.
-Please mind, that this API only delivers rawdata and does not contain processed results like logbook-route-data eg. Also mind, that this document doesnt represents the full list of all API-Commands.
+Please mind, that this API only delivers rawdata and does not contain processed or refined results like logbook-route-data eg. Also mind, that this document doesnt represents the full list of all possible API-Commands.
 In cases you want to do more, please do not hesitate to contact us.

 Note: this API-Documentation describes the API starting from FLEETIZE®-Dashboard-Release Version 3.4.49 of 31st January 2021 and all further versions.